Y tu mamá también: Plot

-The events, set in Mexico in 1999, are punctuated by a voice-over, omniscient narrator who knows the characters' thoughts, history and future evolution.
+The events, set in Mexico in 1999, are punctuated by a voice-over, omniscient narrator who comments on the characters' thoughts, history, and future, and those of some of the people and places they encounter.

 Two teenage best friends, working-class Julio and upper-class Tenoch, graduate from high school and see their girlfriends off on a trip to Italy.
 Despite their vow to remain faithful to the girls, they intend otherwise.
-Their plans for fun, however, deteriorate and they spend time smoking pot, swimming in a country club and at one point masturbating together on diving boards.
+Their plans for fun, however, deteriorate and they spend time smoking pot, swimming at a country club and at one point masturbating together on diving boards.

 During the lavish wedding reception of Tenoch's older sister, they meet Luisa, the Spanish wife of Tenoch's cousin Jano.
 Trying to impress her, the boys describe a fictitious secluded beach called Boca del Cielo ("Heaven's Mouth"), to which they invite her.
 Days later she visits a doctor for some test results, and receives a drunken call from Jano who tearfully confesses an infidelity.
 The next day, she takes Tenoch and Julio up on their invitation.

-Even though Julio and Tenoch know it to be an aimless trip, the three set off and drive through rural Mexico.
+Tenoch and Julio hurriedly ask their stoner friend Saba for directions to a beach that could pass for the imaginary Boca del Cielo, and the three set off and drive through rural Mexico.
 The teenagers talk about their friendship and, when asked by Luisa, boast about their sexual exploits.
 Luisa speaks of Jano and recalls her first love, who died in a motorcycle accident.
 During one of their stops, Luisa leaves a message on Jano's answering machine explaining that she has left him.

 Throughout the trip, Luisa's extroverted and upbeat persona is interspersed by bouts of inconsolable crying, some of which are accidentally witnessed by the boys.
 On one of these occasions, Tenoch enters her motel room in search of shampoo, at which point she daubs her tears and seduces him.
 Julio witnesses them having sex and, upset, walks away.
 He later tells Tenoch he had sex with Tenoch's girlfriend, in violation of one of the rules governing their friendship.
 Tenoch spends the night furiously scolding Julio and asking for details.